Life

 I am enjoying learning how to utilize Notebook LM, Google’s relatively new app that allows users to create their own knowledge bases that they can query or use for learning.
 One way I have started using it has to do with the fact that I enjoy and need daily reminders.
 Not only do frequent reminders help me internalize a concept, but it also acts as motivation.
 Some people likely scoff at such habits, but I find a lot of benefit in them.

 Below are two screenshots of one of these reminders.
 I put together a ‘notebook’ with documents that cover 1.
 Stoicicsm 2.
-Buddhism and 3.
-Toaism 4.
+Buddhism 3.
+Toaism and 4.
 The teachings of the one and only David Goggins.
 Hey, anyone who wants to get better should have Goggins chirping at them in their head!

 I throw the same question in every morning (I do this in the morning while I am having my first cup of joe and going through my morning routine).
 It give me a theme and three quick detailed notes that I should keep in mind.
 The footnotes is a nice Notebook LM feature that allows you to find where the answer is coming from within your notebook.
 If I click on one of those footnotes, I am taken to where that idea originates.